seniors and addiction

 Posted on September 9, 2021 by Henry Ford Health Staff

 Addiction in people over the age of 60 is skyrocketing.
-Even before the COVID-19 pandemic hit in 2020, a growing number of older Americans were misusing alcohol and prescription drugs.
+Even before the COVID-19 pandemic, a growing number of older Americans were misusing alcohol and prescription drugs.
 Add social isolation to the mix, and fears about contracting a deadly virus, and substance use among seniors is at an all-time high.

 Also known as substance use disorder, addiction is a serious medical condition that requires professional care to treat.
 It can be caused by alcohol, opioids, or other drugs.
 In older adults, the signs of addiction can be harder to spot.

-"Substance use disorder among senior citizens is often overlooked,” says Elizabeth Bulat, M.D., an addiction medicine specialist at Henry Ford Maplegrove Center.
+"Substance use disorder among senior citizens is often overlooked,” says Tyler Trahan, M.D., an internal medicine and addiction specialist at Henry Ford Health.
 “Additionally, they may have medical or behavioral conditions such as depression or dementia that can mask the signs of addiction."

 Substance Abuse After 60